AstreaTSS/PYTHIAWebsite/docs/server_setup.md

   ![An empty server /config info.](assets/guild_config.png)
 </figure>

-Your first priority should be _setting up the player role and Truth Bullet channel._ This can be done pretty easily:
+Your priority should be _setting up the player role and Truth Bullet channel._ This can be done pretty easily:

 * For the player role, select the `/config player` command, _use the role option_, and use the role you wish to be able to trigger Truth Bullets.
 It's worth noting that _no other role will be able to use them, not even admins._
 * For the Truth Bullets channel, it's a similar process: select the `/config bullet-channel` command, _use the channel option_, and select the channel you want Truth Bullets to go in.